 One of the most expensive cities to live in Europe, Geneva is the second largest city in Switzerland.
 The city was the centre of the Swiss Reformation and has a strong history.
-Some of the most visited tourist attractions are Jet d’Eau, Temple de Saint-Pierre, Jardin Botanique and more.
-The city has an abundance of green spaces as 20 per cent of Geneva is made up of parks.
+Some of the most visited tourist attractions are Jet d’Eau, Temple de Saint-Pierre, Jardin Botanique, and more.
+The city has an abundance of green spaces as 20 percent of Geneva is made up of parks.
 Geneva also has spectacular views of Lake Geneva and promenades.
-This is also where the International Red Cross and the United Nations’ European Headquarters have their homes.
+This is also where the International Red Cross and the United Nations European Headquarters have their homes.

 7. Train Ride Up The Glacier: Jungfrau

 One of the best places to visit in Switzerland, Jungfrau has four towns namely Grindelwald, Murren, Lauterbrunnen, and Wengen.
 Situated in the Alps, the entire region was not very accessible in the past but now the railway networks and biking and walking paths have made travelling to Jungfrau easy.
-The train ride called the Jungfraubahn starts from the Kleine Scheidegg peak, passes the Eiger and Mönch, and goes till Jungfraujoch.
+The train ride called the Jungfraubahn starts from the Kleine Scheidegg peak, passes the Eiger and Mönch, and goes to Jungfraujoch.
 The highest railway station in Europe, Jungfraujoch is home to Great Aletsch Glacier, the longest in Europe.
 You can indulge in skiing, explore the Ice Palace (Eispalast), and visit different peaks.

 8. Home To One Of The Highest Peaks: Zermatt

 Another town famous for skiing, the Matterhorn towers over Zermatt.
-The town has great views and has ice-climbing in winter and hiking in the summer.
+The town has great views and ice-climbing in winter and hiking in the summer.
 The Matterhorn, one of the highest mountains in Switzerland, attracts crowds to Zermatt.
 It is among the places to visit in Switzerland because it is ideal for winter sports with altitudes like 2,500 and 3,900 metres.
 The city is also car-free where vehicles fuelled by gasoline are not allowed.

 Country For All

 Home to various snow-capped mountains, glaciers, lakes, and international resorts, the best places to visit in Switzerland offer a wide range of activities and views.
-Along with modern galleries and cafes there are historic quarters in the country.
+Along with modern galleries and cafes, there are historic quarters in the country.
 Other places to visit in Switzerland include the Swiss National Park, Lugano, Interlaken, Lausanne, and more.